powsybl/powsybl.github.io/docs/iidm/model/shuntCompensator.md

 - Flow out from bus has positive sign.
 - Consumptions are positive.

-In case of a capacitor, the value for its Terminal.Q will be negative.
+In case of a capacitor, the value for its Q will be negative.
-In case of a reactor, the value for its Terminal.Q will be positive.
+In case of a reactor, the value for its Q will be positive.

 # Examples
 This example shows how to create a new `ShuntCompensator` in the network: